J. A. Monroe

 The rest of the War

-October 24th, 1862 Captain Monroe was promoted to Major, and left the Battery.
-He was assigned the duty of organizing the Artillery Camp of Instruction at Washington.
-On December 4th, he was promoted to Lieutenant-Colonel.
+He was promoted to Major on 24 October 1862, and left the Battery.
+He was assigned the duty of organizing the Artillery Camp of Instruction at Washington, DC and on December 4th, was promoted to Lieutenant-Colonel.

 1 Quoted by Kenneth R. Lucier, webmaster, on the Battery D page from Commodore Joel Abbot, Camp No. 21, SUVCW.